 I always paid attention to women’s behaviour but I didn’t practice it.
 My guy behaviour was a constant until 2011 when I allowed myself to start experimenting.
 It’s been only since 2015 that I’ve made a strong effort to change that behaviour to match my chosen gender expression.
 The great majority of my life has been practicing my guy behaviour.

-I believe that having spent so many decades in the boy role has made it harder for me to learn and practice womanly behaviours.
+I believe having spent so many decades in the boy role has made it harder for me to learn and practice womanly behaviours.
 I’m fairly certain that if I had started my process, say in my early 20s instead of my late 40s, unlearning the guy behavious would have been easier.

-Though I think people now perceive my behavious to be mostly feminine, in the back of my head I always hear that little nagging voice pointing out the things I’m doing wrong (the chap’s patterns).
+Though I think people now perceive my behavious to be mostly feminine, in the back of my head I always hear that little nagging voice pointing out the things I’m doing wrong (the dude’s patterns).